Book a call with one of our experienced wealth advisors

 Let’s walk through a chart

-As you can see, in mid-June 2022, the S&P 500 was dragging along its lower band while the RSI was nearing oversold conditions.
+Let's look at an example from June 2022, when the S&P 500 was dragging along its lower band while the RSI was nearing oversold conditions.
 Money flows were still not in oversold territory, although they continued to drop over the next sessions—appearing to lag the other two indicators.
 And the VIX started retreating, falling below that important 40 mark.

 Source: marketwatch.com, data as of Aug.
 16, 2022